 - Always pack in and pack out

-- Human waste should be buried 6-8 inches deep in a cat hold at least 200 feet from any water source
+- Human waste should be buried 6-8 inches deep in a cat hole at least 200 feet from any water source

 - Pack out toilet paper and hygiene products